anitra-wildlife-tracking/what-the-pack/README.md

 # what-the-pack
 Ultra-fast MessagePack for NodeJS & Browsers.

+This fork allows parsing of broken/incomplete datasets.
+It makes some assumptions (ie about array/map length) that will probably not fit your use case, so please, do not use this.

 ## implementation notes

 - this implementation uses pre-allocated buffers and buffer.copy() for encoding, instead of regular arrays